Complex Dynamics of a Model of Sheared Nematogenic Fluids: Results

 We have analyzed the statistical properties of the space and time series of the order parameter stress (Eq.~\ref{eq:OPstress}) and the time series of the total injected power $p(t)= \Gamma {\sigma}_{xy}$.
 Fig.~\ref{fig:3} shows the power spectrum of the spatial variation of the order parameter stress as a function of the wave number $k$ and a power law scaling behavior $I(k) \sim k^{-\nu}$ with $\nu \approx 2.1$, which is observed for both control protocols in the spatiotemporally chaotic phase.
 Fig.~\ref{fig:5} shows the power spectrum of the order parameter stress in the frequency domain $\omega$ in the spatiotemporally chaotic phase.
 Here also a power law scaling behavior is observed, \textit{i.e.} $I(\omega) \sim \omega^{-\beta}$ with $\beta \approx 2.1$ for both control protocols.
 Experiments measuring reflected light intensity (which captures the director configuration and thereby is an indirect measure of the order parameter stress) at a given time instant as a function of space or at a fixed space point as a function of time, show scaling behavior with similar exponents~\cite{Fardin:10,Sood:11}.
 The total injected power $p(t)$ is a fluctuating global quantity whose power spectral density shows a power law decay, $P(\omega) \sim \omega^{-\alpha}$ with the exponent $\alpha \approx 3.5$ for both control protocols as shown in Fig.~\ref{fig:4}.
-This satisfies the Fuoxon-Lebedev criterion \cite{Fouxon:03} ($|\alpha|>3$), which is known to be satisfied in experiments on elastic turbulence~\cite{Steinberg:000609,Fardin:10,Sood:11}.
+This exponent value is close to the value ($\sim 4$) found~\cite{Labbe:99,Steinberg3,Steinberg4,Sood:11} for the power spectrum of the injected power in the frequency domain for elastic turbulence.
 The probability distribution of the normalized fluctuation of the total injected power, defined as $y=\frac{p-\langle p\rangle}{\sigma_{p}}$, where $\langle p\rangle$ is the mean value and $\sigma_{p}$ the standard deviation of the instantaneous injected power $p(t)$, shows negative skewness and non-Gaussian behavior (see Fig.~\ref{fig:4} inset).
-Similar behavior is observed in experiments on elastic turbulence in polymer solutions~\cite{Sood:11,Labbe:99,Steinberg:000609}.
+Similar behavior has been observed in experiments on elastic turbulence in polymer solutions~\cite{Labbe:99,Steinberg3,Steinberg4} and micellar solutions~\cite{Sood:11}.